 CHILDREN’S CHOICE ILLUSTRATOR

 - Kate Beaton for The Princess and the Pony (Arthur A. Levine Books, an imprint of Scholastic)

 Launched in 2008 by the Children’s Book Council and Every Child a Reader, the CCBA program was created to provide young readers with an opportunity to voice their opinions about the books being written for them and to help develop a reading list that will motivate children to read more and cultivate a love of reading.
 More at ccbookawards.com/about.php.

 About Children’s Book Week (CBW)

 Established in 1919, CBW is the longest-running national literacy initiative in the country.
 Each year, official events – which give kids the opportunity to connect with their favorite authors and illustrators in person – are held from coast to coast.
-In 2014, official events were held in all 50 states for the first time in the initiative’s history.
+In 2016, official events are being held in all 50 states.
 Learn more at bookweekonline.com.

 About Every Child a Reader (ECAR)

 Every Child a Reader is a 501(c)(3) literacy organization dedicated to instilling a lifelong love of reading in children.
 Every Child a Reader creates and supports programs that strive to make the reading and enjoyment of children’s books an essential part of America’s educational and social aims; and enhance public perception of the importance of reading.
-ECAR’s programs include Children’s Book Week, a nationwide celebration of books and reading, and the longest-running national literacy initiative in the country; The Children’s Choice Book Awards, the only national book awards program where the winning titles are selected by kids and teens of all ages; and The National Ambassador for Young People’s Literature Program, the country’s “Children’s Literature Laureate.”
+ECAR’s programs include Children’s Book Week, a nationwide celebration of books and reading, and the longest-running national literacy initiative in the country; the Children’s Choice Book Awards, the only national book awards program where the winning titles are selected by kids and teens of all ages; and the National Ambassador for Young People’s Literature Program, the country’s “Children’s Literature Laureate.”
 Please visit https://www.cbcbooks.org/about/every-child-a-reader/ for more information.